appium/appium-desktop/CONTRIBUTING.md

 npx build --publish never
 ```

-This will build the app save the assets to `release/`.
+This will build the app and save the assets to `release/`.

 Appium Desktop is published to Github Releases (at http://github.com/appium/appium-desktop/releases).
 Packaging and releasing gets triggered when a git tag is committed and the CI creates the assets for all platforms and uploads them.
 The changelog needs to be written manually.